CMET-UGent/FCMvsRaman/README.md

-# Characterizing phenotypic heterogeneity in isogenic bacterial populations using flow cytometry and Raman spectroscopy
+# Discriminating Bacterial Phenotypes at the Population and Single-Cell Level: A Comparison of Flow Cytometry and Raman Spectroscopy Fingerprinting

-This repository accompanies the manscript "*Characterizing phenotypic heterogeneity in isogenic bacterial populations using flow cytometry and Raman spectroscopy*" by [C. Garcia-Timermans](https://github.com/Cristina-GT), [P. Rubbens](https://github.com/prubbens), [R. Props](https://github.com/rprops), [F.-M. Kerckhof](https://github.com/FMKerckhof), [J. Heyse](https://github.com/jeheyse), A. Skirtach,  W. Waegeman and N. Boon.
+This repository accompanies the manscript "*Discriminating Bacterial Phenotypes at the Population and Single-Cell Level: A Comparison of Flow Cytometry and Raman Spectroscopy Fingerprinting*" by [C. Garcia-Timermans](https://github.com/Cristina-GT), [P. Rubbens](https://github.com/prubbens), [R. Props](https://github.com/rprops), [F.-M. Kerckhof](https://github.com/FMKerckhof), [J. Heyse](https://github.com/jeheyse), A. Skirtach,  W. Waegeman and N. Boon.

 ## ABSTRACT:
 Investigating phenotypic heterogeneity can help to better understand and manage microbial communities.
 However, characterizing phenotypic heterogeneity remains a challenge, as there is no standardized analysis framework.
-Several optical tools are available, which often describe properties of the individual cell.
-In this work, we compare Raman spectroscopy and flow cytometry to study phenotypic heterogeneity in bacterial populations.
-The growth phase of E. coli populations was characterized using both technologies.
-Our findings show that flow cytometry detects and quantifies shifts in phenotypic heterogeneity at the population level due to its high-throughput nature.
-Raman spectroscopy, on the other hand, offers a much higher resolution at the single-cell level (i.e. more biochemical information is recorded).
-Therefore, it is capable of identifying distinct phenotypic populations when coupled with standardized data analysis.
+Several optical tools are available, such as ﬂow cytometry and Raman spectroscopy, which describe optical properties of the individual cell.
+In this work, we compare Raman spectroscopy and ﬂow cytometry to study phenotypic heterogeneity in bacterial populations.
+The growth stages of three replicate Escherichia coli populations were characterized using both technologies.
+Our ﬁndings show that ﬂow cytometry detects and quantiﬁes shifts in phenotypic heterogeneity at the population level due to its high-throughput nature.
+Raman spectroscopy, on the other hand, offers a much higher resolution at the singlecell level (i.e., more biochemical information is recorded).
+Therefore, it can identify distinct phenotypic populations when coupled with analyses tailored toward single-cell data.
 In addition, it provides information about biomolecules that are present, which can be linked to cell functionality.
-We propose an automated workflow to distinguish between bacterial phenotypic populations using Raman spectroscopy and validated this approach with an external dataset.
-We recommend to apply flow cytometry to characterize phenotypic heterogeneity at the community level, and Raman spectroscopy to perform a more in-depth analysis of heterogeneity at the single-cell level.
+We propose a computational workﬂow to distinguish between bacterial phenotypic populations using Raman spectroscopy and validated this approach with an external data set.
+We recommend using ﬂow cytometry to quantify phenotypic heterogeneity at the population level, and Raman spectroscopy to perform a more in-depth analysis of heterogeneity at the single-cell level.

 ## Structure:
 * Analysis performed in R can be found [here](https://github.com/CMET-UGent/FCMvsRaman/blob/master/Analysis_Phenotyping%20isogenic%20bacterial%20populations%20using%20flow%20cytometry%20and%20Raman%20spectroscopy.Rmd).